nijeesh4all/rspec_table_formatter/README.md

 # RspecTableFormatter

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rspec_table_formatter`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-I have created this gem to be used specifially confluvance, it might not work on other tableformaters
+I have created this gem to be used specifically [confluence](https://confluence.atlassian.com/doc/confluence-wiki-markup-251003035.html), it might not work on other for other table markup formats

 ## Installation